lichess-bot-devs/lichess-bot/wiki/How-to-use-the-Docker-image.md

 # How to launch your bot
+## Download the docker image
+The images are available through [Docker hub](https://hub.docker.com/r/lichessbotdevs/lichess-bot) and [Github container registry](https://github.com/lichess-bot-devs/lichess-bot/pkgs/container/lichess-bot).
+Run `docker pull lichessbotdevs/lichess-bot` to download from docker hub, or run `docker pull ghcr.io/fathzer/lichess-bot` if you want to download it from the Github container registry.

+**NOTE**: On Docker hub, the organization name is `lichessbotdevs` (without hyphens) while on the Github container registry it is `lichess-bot-devs`.
+The package name is in both cases `lichess-bot` (with hyphens).

+In the steps below replace `lichessbotdevs` with `ghcr.io/lichess-bot-devs` if you downloaded the image through the Github container registry.

 ## Prepare the deployment
 Create a folder where you will put your configuration file, the UCI/XBoard program that runs your engine (be aware that this program will run inside the container ... in a Linux OS) or your own [`homemade.py`](https://github.com/lichess-bot-devs/lichess-bot/wiki/Create-a-homemade-engine) and, if required, your own [`extra_game_handlers.py`](https://github.com/lichess-bot-devs/lichess-bot/wiki/Extra-customizations).